snap-one/docs-driverworks-proxyprotocol/source/includes/95_thermostat_conditionals/_1-THERMOSTATCONDITIONALS.md

 The following Conditionals are supported with the Thermostat Proxy and can be used in ComposerPro Programming.

 `IF_TEMPERATURE` - simple integer test to see if the current temperature is a supplied value.
 No manipulation is done on the units for the temperature.
-If the thermostat is configured to be celsius, the value to compare it against should be in Celsius as well.
+If the thermostat is configured to be celsius, the value to compare it with should be in Celsius as well.

 `IF_HEAT_SETPOINT` - simple integer test against the current heat setpoint.